anggrayudi/android-hidden-api/README.md

 Internal API is located in `com.android.internal` package which available in the `framework.jar` file from real Android device, while hidden API is located in `android.jar` file with *@hide* javadoc attribute.
 Although the classes & methods are `public`, but you cannot access it directly.
 There are pretty methods and resources you can use from this package.
 I will assume this is one API and will refer to it as to hidden API.
 Learn more about hidden API [here][1].

 **What's the advantage?**
 You don't need to create new classes, constants, methods or resources which you want to use the similar function in your project.
 For example, if you want to create a new `String` resource that contains 'accept' word.
 Then you want create a new translation to other language, e.g. Arabic, Indonesian, even with all languages in this world.
 This is too exhausting and waste your time.
-Why don't use `com.android.internal.R.string.accept` which is retrieved via `InternalAccessor.getString(context, "accept")`?
+Why don't use `com.android.internal.R.string.accept` which is retrieved via `InternalAccessor.getString("accept")`?

 ## Usage
 If you plan to use only Android internal resources rather than internal classes or methods,